SAP: Corporate structure and ownership

 SAP uses a two-tier structure of boards with an executive board and a supervisory board.
 In October 2019 Jennifer Morgan and Christian Klein were appointed as co-CEOs of SAP.
 In April 2020 it was announced that Jennifer Morgan will leave SAP and Christian Klein will continue to operate as the sole CEO, citing that the current environment of the COVID-19 recession requires "companies to take swift, determined action which is best supported by a very clear leadership structure".

 The majority of the company's employees are in Germany and United States.
 About 20,000 employees are based in Germany and about 19,311 employees are based in the United States.

 45 employee representatives were elected in 2022 to the SAP SE Works Council, including 15 candidates from the Ver.di and IG Metall trade union lists.
 They represent 17,000 employees of Germany.

 Headquarters is responsible for overall management as well as core engineering activities related to product development.
 Worldwide customer support is not provided by the field organizations but by a unified organization called Active Global Support (AGS).

 The company also encourages employees to volunteer through social sabbaticals, sending teams of people to different countries to aid non-profits.
 SAP employees have volunteered in China, India, Brazil, and South Africa.

 Research and development

-SAP Labs Network consists of all major global Research & Development Hubs of SAP, across more than 20 countries and representing more than 80% of SAP’s global engineering workforce.
+SAP Labs Network consists of all major global Research & Development Hubs of SAP, across more than 20 countries and representing more than 80% of SAP's global engineering workforce.
+For the first nine months of 2025 (9M/2025), SAP dedicated 18.2% of its total revenue to Research & Development (R&D) on a non-IFRS basis, utilizing 37,909 Full-Time Equivalent (FTE) R&D personnel (34.2% of total headcount) across more than 100 development locations globally, including 19 SAP Labs development centers.

 Major Hubs of SAP are Germany, India, USA and China, and growing Hubs in East Asia, Eastern Europe, Canada and Latin America.

+User Group Executive Network

+There are 12 member organizations of the SAP User Group Executive Network (SUGEN).
+The American Users' Group is one of them.